zjayers/AssembleJS/README.md

 If you'd like to support the project, you can do so through:

 - **[GitHub Sponsors](https://github.com/sponsors/zjayers)**: Direct support through GitHub's sponsorship program

 ---

-## Developing Locally

-- Want to contribute to AssembleJS?
-Have a look at our [Contributing Guide](./CONTRIBUTING.md) and the [Development Roadmap](./DOCUMENTATION.md#development-roadmap).

----